yuiseki/infinite-tinyllama/tasks/nlp/summarization.md

 ### Description

-- `fake-news-detection` is a task of detecting fake news
+- `summarization` is a task of summarizing a text
-- The task is to classify news articles as fake or real
+- The task is to generate a summary of a text
-- Enable TinyLlama to respond in `fake` or `real` to news articles
+- Enable TinyLlama to respond with a summary of a text

 ### Target language